wayofnumbers/wayofnumbers.github.io/content/what-you-need-to-know-about-netflixs-jupyter-killer-polynote.md

 Title: What You Need to Know About Netflix’s ‘Jupyter Killer’: Polynote 📖
+Subtitle: It’s about time Jupyter Notebook has its worthy competitor
 Slug: what-you-need-to-know-about-netflixs-jupyter-killer-polynote
 Date: 2019-10-25 20:00
 Category: Machine Learning